Selling unused Augusta city property set for commission debate

 “So, we’re sitting down here now with an unused building that is falling that the taxpayers are going to have to spend that money on,” said Commissioner Clarke.
 I would not personally believe that selling the Boat House would be a great decision at this time,” said Commissioner Dennis Williams.

-But when it comes to city property commissions could have big decisions to make in Augusta George Eskola WJBF NewsChannel 6.
+But when it comes to city property commissions could have big decisions to make.